 You should submit a copy of your project to your advisor by the last week of the semester (before finals week - speak to your advisor regarding deadlines).
+Make sure these files are clearly named and well organized in folders on your University OneDrive before sharing with your advisor.

-To register for this class, you must obtain permission to register for four credits of GEOL 1490 from your chosen advisor.
+To register for this class, you must obtain permission to register for four credits of GEOL 1901 from your chosen advisor.
 When emailing, please make sure to have listed the previously completed Certificate courses - you must have at least completed GEOL 1445 and/or GEOL 1460 to enroll, and it is recommended that you undertake this project after completing both core and elective courses (you can take electives concurrently with Independent Study).
 Following this, your advisor will contact either an academic advisor or departmental administrator to obtain a permission number allowing you to register.
 If you have questions regarding Independent Study, please reach out to Daniel Williams or Mike Ramsey.